twilio/workshop/docs/hello_world.rst

 .. image:: _static/explore-sms.png
 	:class: screenshot

 Here we can try out the Twilio API for sending SMS Messages.
 All the fields required to send an SMS are visible.
-This request will add 2 new parameters to the request:
+This request will add 2 new parameters:

 ============ ==========
 Parameter    Definition